-Threat Stack’s Threat Intelligence feature correlates the outgoing and incoming IPs out of the host with the Threat Stack curated IP list from various sources.
+F5 Distributed Cloud App Infrastructure Protection (AIP)'s Threat Intelligence feature correlates the outgoing and incoming IPs out of the host with the Distributed Cloud AIP curated IP list from various sources.

-- Tweak the rule for the right severities and filters (ex - you want to add capture incoming traffic as well and change severities on that)
+- Tweak the rule for the right severities and filters (for example, if you want to add capture incoming traffic as well and change severities on that).

-- Associate the rule set with servers you want to see alerts on
+- Associate the rule set with the servers on which you want to see alerts.

 Create a New Threat Intelligence Rule

-Customers can create custom threat intelligence rules (click add new threat intelligence rule) based on the below filter keys.
+You can create custom threat intelligence rules (click add new threat intelligence rule) based on the filter keys below:

 - threatintel_source: The fields here are